-The course is a modern introduction to Embedded & Real-Time Systems.
-Course length is 10-weeks, i.e., 1-quarter.
+A modern introduction to Embedded & Real-Time Systems.
+The course length is ten weeks, i.e., 1-quarter.
 The course is about exploration.
 The goal is that the students will appreciate Embedded & Real-Time Systems by learning how to characterize hardware and software.
+Embedded Systems is a practical subject with an underpinning of theory.
 The characterization will involve being introduced to a hardware platform, exploring real-time requirements, computation limits, analysis of different scheduling algorithms, and memory configuration.
-In addition to characterization, some harder subjects in Embedded & Real-Time Systems will be explored, including power management, reliability, safety-critical systems, and simulation.
-Upon completing the program, students will have a firm understanding of real-world issues and characterization methods and techniques for Embedded & Real-Time Systems.
-The course is 100% project-based with a presentation.
+In addition to characterization, some more complex subjects in Embedded & Real-Time Systems will be explored, including power management, reliability, safety-critical systems, and simulation.
+Upon completing the program, students will fully understand how to map real-world issues to an Embedded System solution.
+The course is 100% project-based with a final presentation.